newrelic/webhook-processor-example/README.md

 behind firewalls.
 It depends on [IronMQ](http://www.iron.io), an excellent SaaS message queue service, and [Loggly](https://www.loggly.com), a SaaS log management service.

-New Relic webhooks are routed through to this processor via IronMQ's (ability to accept webhooks)[http://blog.iron.io/2013/01/queue-webhook-events-with-ironmq.html].
+New Relic webhooks are routed through to this processor via IronMQ's [ability to accept webhooks](http://blog.iron.io/2013/01/queue-webhook-events-with-ironmq.html).
 From there, the processor pulls the webhook off the queue and passes it in as the `event` object while executing some custom JavaScript code.
 The JavaScript environment has access to various utilities, such as an HTTP library, which makes it easy to transform the webhook payload and pass it on to any 3rd party system.